Property Preparation for Real Estate Photography

 Remove all vehicles from the outside of the property.
 This doesn’t just mean move them to the curb, but put them in such a place where they can’t be seen from inside either; don’t want to see your car outside the dining room window.
 (You’ll notice I’ll park far away, too.)
 If you’ve got neighbors parked where their cars can be seen from inside, perhaps ask them if they can move them for 20 minutes.
 Put all the trash bins in the garage- hiding them around the corner is not enough!

 Does the grass need watering?
 Mowing?
 Raking?
 Then water, mow, or rake.
 If you’ve got a pet, clean up after them in the yard.
 Probably won’t show up in the picture, but I’ve got to traipse around out there, too.
 If your hedges look really uneven, consider hiring a landscaper or trimming them yourself.
-If you’ve got a security sign outside, I’ll move that and replace it.
+If you’ve got a security sign outside, I’ll move that and replace it… or you can just pull it out for the duration.

 Hoses and Equipment